pirafrank/fpiracom/_drafts/automating-aur-packages-with-aura.md

 That makes it a good second step after Homebrew.
 The release-driven philosophy is the same, but the conventions are different enough to justify their own repository, workflow, and debugging surface.

-The next, and last article in the series, will be about automating build and publish of signed APT, YUM/DNF, and APK repositories from GitHub Releases.
+The final article in the series will cover building and publishing signed APT, YUM/DNF, and APK repositories from GitHub Releases.

 I hope it helps.
 Thanks for reading.